bernardpaulus/sinf2345/erlang/project/design_decisions/multiple_nodes.md

-We should have first a script, or whatever that starts up the nodes and the ATMs ath the right place
+We should have first a script, or whatever that starts up the erlang nodes and the ATMs at the right place

 Note about node discovery
 =========================